 New Zealand could be hit by a natural disaster at any time, taking lives and causing huge physical and economic damage.
 We need to be prepared.
-The threat of earthquakes anywhere in the country is very real, but storms, floods, volcanic eruption, tsunamis, landslides and other events can also seriously disrupt our lives.
+The threat of earthquakes anywhere in the country is very real, but storms, floods, volcanic eruptions, tsunami, landslides and other events can also seriously disrupt our lives.

 Living with the risk of disaster means we have to be prepared – firstly to survive the initial effects; then to be resilient enough to be on our own for a period of time (at least three days) without the assistance of emergency services, and without water, electricity and sewerage systems; and finally to recover as quickly as possible.
-The following information is provided with the assistance of the Ministry of Civil Defence and Emergency Management, and includes the latest safety strategies.
+The following information is provided with the assistance of the National Emergency Management Agency, and includes the latest safety strategies.

 - Earthquakes offer no warning, so you could be at home, school or work when one strikes.
 Think now about where you can get to quickly to be safe.
 For example: